-West Plains 65775 Telephone: (417) 255-7255 www.wp.smsu.edu
+West Plains 65775 Telephone: (417) 255-7255 www.wp.missouristate.edu

-SMSU-West Plains is one of three campuses within the SMSU system.
+Missouri State University-West Plains is one of three campuses within the Missouri State University System.
 The West Plains Campus is a teaching institution of higher education offering two-year associate of arts, associate of science and associate of applied science degrees, certificates and other courses as needed by employers and citizens of the area served.
-The college provides a liberal arts transfer curriculum at the freshman and sophomore levels, selected occupational programs, and a variety of continuing education courses.
+The college provides a liberal arts transfer curriculum at the freshman and sophomore levels, selected occupational programs and a variety of continuing education courses.

-History and setting: SMSU-West Plains was founded in 1963 as the West Plains residence center.
-In 1977, the SMSU Board of Regents and, subsequently, the Missouri General Assembly, designated the name West Plains Campus of Southwest Missouri State University to replace Residence Center.
+History and setting: Missouri State-West Plains was founded in 1963 as the West Plains Residence Center.
+In 1977, the Southwest Missouri State University Board of Regents and, subsequently, the Missouri General Assembly, designated the name West Plains Campus of Southwest Missouri State University to replace Residence Center.
 In 1981, the legislature enacted a permanent status bill for the campus.
 In 1991, the legislature passed House Bill 51 which gave the West Plains Campus the authority to offer "one-year certificates, two-year associate degrees and credit and non-credit courses."
+In 2005, the legislature passed Senate Bill 98 which included changing Southwest Missouri State University's name to Missouri State University.